BOOPESH-foxy/boto3_toolkit/ec2/README.md

     ├── ec2_instance.py      # EC2 instance creation and management
     ├── ec2_resource.py      # EC2 client and resource functions
     ├── key_pair.py          # EC2 key pair creation and management
-    ├── vpc.py               # VPC creation, security groups, subnets, and IGW ├── route_table.py       # Route table creation and management
+    ├── vpc.py               # VPC , security groups, subnets, and IGW creation
-    ├── main.py              # Main script to run the EC2 and VPC automation
+    ├── route_table.py       # Route table creation and management and association ├── main.py              # Main script to access all the functions ├── ssh_ec2.py           # SSH into the instance created
-    ├── README.md
+    └── README.md
-    └── __pycache__/         # Compiled Python files (automatically generated)

 ```

-### Module Descriptions:

-- **`ec2_instance.py`**: This file contains functions for managing EC2 instances, including starting, stopping, and describing instances.
-- **`ec2_resource.py`**: This provides functions for interacting with EC2 resources using the `boto3.resource` and `boto3.client` APIs.
-- **`key_pair.py`**: This file handles key pair generation and checking if the key pair already exists in local path.
-It also manages storing the private key in a file and change its permissions using chmod.
-- **`vpc.py`**: Manages the creation of VPCs, subnets, security groups, and internet gateways.
-It checks whether resources already exist and creates them if it doesn't exists.
-- **`route_table.py`**: Manages creating and associating route tables with subnets in the VPC for traffic routing.
-- **`main.py`**: The entry point of the script.
-It ties together the different operations like creating VPCs, security groups, subnets, ,instances and accessing them via ssh.

----

 ## Learning Goals

-1. **Work with EC2 Key Pairs**: Learn how to securely generate, store, and use EC2 key pairs.
+1. **Work with EC2 Key Pairs (`key_pair.py`)**: Learn how to securely generate, store, and use EC2 key pairs, and manage permissions for SSH access.
-2. **Understand Security Groups**: Learn how to create and manage security groups to define firewall rules for EC2 instances.
+2. **Understand Security Groups (`vpc.py`)**: Learn how to create and manage security groups to define firewall rules for EC2 instances, including opening SSH access for specific IPs or CIDR ranges.
+3. **Create and Manage VPCs and Networking (`vpc.py`, `route_table.py`)**: Learn how to provision VPCs, subnets, route tables, and internet gateways, and associate them correctly for public internet access.
-3. **Launch EC2 Instances**: Learn how to provision EC2 instances with the right configuration (instance type, AMI, security groups, etc.).
+4. **Launch and Manage EC2 Instances (`ec2_instance.py`)**: Learn how to provision EC2 instances with the right configuration (instance type, AMI, key pair, security groups, subnet, etc.), check their status, and start/stop/terminate them programmatically.
-## TODO's
-1. **Connect to EC2 Instances Programmatically**: Use Python to SSH into EC2 instances and run commands interactively.
+5. **Connect to EC2 Instances Programmatically (`ssh_ec2.py`)**: Use Python and Paramiko to SSH into EC2 instances, run commands interactively, and automate instance configuration tasks.
+6. **CLI Automation (`main.py`)**: Learn how to tie all operations together into a Typer-based CLI for managing EC2 resources, networking, and SSH connections from a single interface.

 ---

 ## Notes

 - **Security**: Always ensure that your `.pem` files (private keys) are never committed to source control.
 They should be kept in a secure, private location.
-- **IAM Permissions**: Ensure that your AWS credentials have appropriate permissions to create and manage EC2, VPC, and other AWS resources.
 - **SSH Access**: Limit SSH access to the necessary IP ranges to enhance security (avoid using `0.0.0.0/0` for public access).
+- **Network issue**: Have a look at the public ip of the system to add it into the security group for limited SSH access as the internet providers may have dynamic ip allocation, which causes fails in making connection with the instance.

 ---